influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/https_setup.md

 That's it!
 You've successfully set up HTTPS with InfluxDB.

-## Setup HTTPS with a Self-Signed Certificate
+## Setup HTTPS with a self-signed certificate

 #### Step 1: Generate a self-signed certificate